lil-flud/Unit-4-Django-Project-Inventory-Tracker/README.md

 [] view tire details for one tire

 _Models, Forms and Relational Databases_
-[] individual users are salespeople, when quantity is updates, the receipt will be created for future purposes [] receipts cannot be deleted by anyone but superuser
+[] individual users are salespeople, when quantity is updated, the receipt will be created for future purposes [] receipts cannot be deleted by anyone but superuser

 **Models**
 [] User -- Django User
-[] Invoice -- Date of sale, list of items sold, user that sold items, price of all items, total price [] Outvoice -- date of sale, list of items bought, user that bought itmes, price of all items, total price, expected arrival [] Tire -- brand, line, size, mileage_rating, base_price, tread_pattern, condition, adjusted price, quantity
+[] Invoice -- Date of sale, list of items sold, user that sold items, price of all items, total price [] Outvoice -- date of sale, list of items bought, user that bought items, price of all items, total price, expected arrival [] Tire -- brand, line, size, mileage_rating, base_price, tread_pattern, condition, adjusted price, quantity

 **Forms**